Seek Returns logo

 Min

-In the lower quartile for the Medical - Healthcare Plans industry, CVS’s P/S Ratio of 0.23 indicates its revenue is valued more conservatively than most of its peers.
+In the lower quartile for the Health Care Providers & Services industry, CVS’s P/S Ratio of 0.25 indicates its revenue is valued more conservatively than most of its peers.
 This could present a compelling opportunity if the market has overlooked its sales-generating capabilities.

-A vs. CVS: A comparison of their P/S Ratio against their respective Medical - Diagnostics & Research and Medical - Healthcare Plans industry benchmarks.
+A vs. CVS: A comparison of their Price-to-Sales Ratio (TTM) against their respective Life Sciences Tools & Services and Health Care Providers & Services industry benchmarks.

 A